-Monthly tuition payment may be paused for no more than 12 months.
+Monthly tuition payments may be paused for no more than 12 months.

-To request a pause in tuition payments or to withdraw from the university, students need to email support@hartwell-education.org or call (512) 812-2000.
+To request a pause in tuition payments or to withdraw from the university, students need to email student.services@hartwell-education.org or call (512) 812-2000.

 Dropping Courses and Grading